-The fresh water and gray water pumps are equipped with stainless steel re-usable debris filters.
+The fresh water and gray water pumps are equipped with stainless steel reusable debris filters.
 The fresh water pump filter is located in the passenger side rear bench.

-The gray water filter is located beneath the trailer under the shower pan.
+The grey water filter is located beneath the trailer under the shower pan.
 Remove the filter by turning the clear cover counter clockwise.
-Clean and re-install.
+Clean and reinstall.